bytedance/TiktokBusinessPlugin/README.md

     // this uri should be hosted by the server of the external business platform. redirect_uri?: string;

-    // if you want to use different app_id and redirect_uri for different environment,
+    // Pass this parameter if you want to use different app_id and redirect_uri for different environment,
-    // you could pass in here, the env name should be in snake_case
+    // the env name should be in snake_case.
     // for example, dev,prod,qa,staging,test_env1,test_env2
     // note that if you have different environment, you should also provide a different key to generate hmac
-    // defaults to 'prod' environment if not provided env?: string;
+    // defaults to 'prod' environment if not provided
+    // Note that for each environment,you should apply for a different Mapi app.
+    // So if you have 3 environmnts, you should apply 3 apps and pass the app_id and redirect_uri in the form of external_data,
+    // and finally provide us with 3 different hash keys via email or common group chats.
+    /*
+     {
+       // we don't store you app_id and redirect_uri, always encode them in the external_data.
+        aPlatform: [
+            {
+               env: 'prod',
+               key: '12345', //co-determined key to genrate hmac },
+            {
+               env: 'qa',
+               key: '123456', //co-determined key to genrate hmac },
+            {
+               env: 'dev',
+               key: '1234567', //co-determined key to genrate hmac }

+        ]
+     }
+    */
+    env?: string;

     // optional state in case you need it